rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 	* **Settings**: Gives you access to configuration for general aspects of RokGallery.
 	* **Upload**: This button opens a HTML5/Flash drag and drop image uploader.

-3. **Filters** have a range of variables such as gallery, file type, published, etc. to allow you to sort your images for simple and efficient management.
+3. **Filters** have a range of variables such as gallery, file type, published, etc. to allow you to filter your images for simple and efficient management.
 Statistics for the filters appear on the right-side of the row.

-One the image panes themselves, you can upublish the individual image, go into the [Image Editor][image_editing], delete the image from RokGallery, and see how many views, likes, and tags each image has.
+On the image panes themselves, you can unpublish the individual image, go into the [Image Editor][image_editing], delete the image from RokGallery, and see how many views, likes, and tags each image has.
 You can also check out the original image's basic details such as the file name and size by either entering the image editor or selecting the information option that appears while hovering over the image with the cursor.

 #### Tags
 ![][rokgallery_tags]